tachibanayui/UniversalAnimeDownloader/README.md

 1. Clone this repository.
 2. Open the repository as a solution using Visual Studio.
-3. There might be several projects that do not reference correctly to the UI project.
-To solve this, delete the references and re-add them or re-download them using the Nuget Package Manager.
-4. Remove the references to `SegmentedDownloader.Core` and `SegmentedDownloader.Protocol` from the project UniversalAnimeDownloader and re-add their pre-compiled DLLs.
-5. Remove `SegmentedDownloader.Core` and `SegmentedDownloader.Protocol` from the
-solution.
-6. Press `F5` or click _Start_ to build Universal Anime Downloader.
+3. Press F5 or click Start to build Universal Anime Downloader.

 How to use UAD
 --------------